 Please set out your complaint in writing (where possible) to one of the above Protected Disclosure Officers.
 You can also email or send your complaint through one of the options outlined below.

 Reports may be emailed to the Protected Disclosure Email inbox: -

 Reports may also be mailed and marked to the attention of one of the Protected Disclosure Officers above, to c/- Chubb Fire & Security Pty Ltd, Unit 1a, 21-23 South Street, Rydalmere, NSW 2116.

 Chubb will investigate matters reported under this Policy as soon as practicable after the matter has been received.
 A Protected Disclosure Officer may, with your consent, appoint another person to assist in the investigation of a report.
 Where appropriate, Chubb will provide feedback to you regarding the investigation process, subject to considerations regarding the privacy of those against whom allegations are made or anyone participating in the investigation and any other legal requirements.

 The particular investigation process and enquiries undertaken will be determined by the nature and substance of the reported conduct.
 If the report is not made anonymously, a Protected Disclosure Officer or investigator will contact you to discuss the investigation process as soon as practicable after receipt of the report.

 Where a report regarding alleged conduct is submitted anonymously, Chubb will conduct the investigation and its enquiries based on the information provided to it by the anonymous provider.

 It is expected that employees of Chubb who become aware of reportable conduct, or suspect, on reasonable grounds, potential cases of reportable conduct, will report such conduct under this Policy.

-Carrier Code of Ethics
+Chubb Code of Ethics